Read time :

 - Attribution model options: Can you choose models that match your sales cycle?
 Look for platforms that let you configure weightings (first-click, intermediary, last-click, post-acquisition) directly in your CRM.

-- Data privacy and Cookieless tracking: Where does your data get stored?
+- Data privacy: Where does your data get stored?
 Is tracking cookieless?
 Cookie deprecation and consent rules make a growing share of journeys untrackable with traditional methods.
 Cookieless, first-party data approaches ensure you retain visibility regardless of browser settings.

 - Account-level attribution: Enterprise B2B deals involve multiple contacts within an account, each doing independent research.
-The platform should roll up touchpoints from all contacts to the opportunity level, rather than just tracking individual journeys.
+The platform should roll up touchpoints from all contacts to the opportunity level, not just track individual journeys.
 This was consistently the strongest positive reaction in Heeet’s enterprise demos.

 - Implementation time: Days or months?
 CRM-native platforms can typically go live in hours with pre-built dashboards and minimal technical lift.